FailAcademy/learning/wdp-vancouver/_lessons/week-02/02-intro-to-programming.md

 ## Exercise 2

-How fast can you type?
+**How fast can you type?**

-- Lets get a sense of how fast you can type!
-We're all going to visit **[10 Fast Fingers](http://10fastfingers.com/typing-test/english)**, create an account and take the typing test and share your WPM!
+Lets get a sense of how fast you can type!

+Let's visit [10 Fast Fingers](http://10fastfingers.com/typing-test/english), create an account and take the typing test and share your WPM!

 ---